PhantomAppDevelopment/firebase-as3/README.md

 You can read the guides in any order but it is recommended to start with the [Firebase Auth guide](./auth).

-## FAQ
+## FAQs

-**What is the difference between these guides and existing Firebase ANEs?**
+### **What is the difference between these guides and existing Firebase ANEs?**

 Firebase ANEs are based on the Android and iOS official SDKs, providing all of their native features.

-These guides are based on the JavaScript SDK, keeping the same functioanlity inside the AIR runtime instead of a web browser.
+These guides are based on the JavaScript SDK, keeping the same functionality inside the AIR runtime instead of a web browser.

-**Which are the benefits of using these guides?**
+### **Which are the benefits of using these guides?**

 These guides work on Android, iOS, Windows and OSX using only the ActionScript 3 standard library, this will greatly reduce time when reusing your implementation code for all 4 platforms.